WRITE Preceptor Information

 - Designing and submitting to the WWAMI Regional Office a scheduling grid to ensure that the student receives experience in all areas and which will balance the professional and academic requirements with the student’s personal needs; arrange the student’s schedule so that he/she has call and time off at the same time as their assigned preceptor

-- Spending time with the student outside of the “work” environment so that he/she is exposed to the lifestyle and community role of a rural primary care physician;
+- Spending time with the student outside of the “work” environment so that he/she is exposed to the lifestyle and community role of a rural primary care physician

-- Working with the student to assist her/him in settling into the community; providing information on schools, restaurants, activities and all the other “jewels” within the area that only a local resident would know
+- Working with the student to assist her/him in settling into the community; providing information on schools, restaurants, activities and all the other “jewels” within the area

-- If at all possible, arranging with any local newspapers, radio stations or television stations to interview the student regarding the WRITE Program; this has been found to be an excellent way to introduce the student to the community and to advertise your practice--all of this with the student's permission (see FERPA).
+- If possible, arranging with any local newspapers, radio stations or television stations to interview the student regarding the WRITE Program; this has been found to be an excellent way to introduce the student to the community and to advertise your practice--all of this with the student's permission (see FERPA).